 WE RARELY CLOSE.
 We will only be closed on the following holidays:

 Pride Parade Sunday, the last Sunday in June

 Christmas Closure: If a market day falls on December 25

 Our market is run by its farmers and farmers never take a day off, so you can count on us to be open every other day of the year, including holidays.

 Credit Cards are accepted at our market information tent.
 If you forget to bring enough cash, don't worry we've got you covered.
 Use your credit card to purchase $1 market tokens which you may use to go shopping with our vendors.
 There are no purchase restrictions for our green credit card tokens and they never expire.

-Heart of the City has been a leader in serving vulnerable communities by accepting EBT, WIC, Senior Farmers Market Nutrition Program coupons, and now VeggieRX coupons in partnership with Fresh Approach.
+Heart of the City has been a leader in serving vulnerable communities by accepting EBT, EatSF, WIC (including Fruit and Vegetable checks), Senior Farmers Market Nutrition Program coupons, and now VeggieRX coupons in partnership with Fresh Approach.
 We take pride in the fact that we were one of the first markets in California to accept food stamps electronically and we have trained other market managers throughout the state to provide this critical service to communities in need.
 Nearly 70% of all EBT food stamp purchases made at all farmers markets in San Francisco are made at our market.

-WIC, Senior Farmers Market Nutrition, and VeggieRX Vouchers can be used directly with our farmers at their stalls.
+WIC Farmers Market Vouchers, WIC Fruit and Vegetable Checks, Senior Farmers Market Nutrition Program Vouchers, and VeggieRX Vouchers can be used directly with our farmers at their stalls.

 EBT Cards can be used at the market information tent during market hours to purchase tokens.
 Customers receive $1 yellow EBT tokens to buy produce and packaged food items at vendors' stalls.
 No hot food or non-edible items like flowers may be purchased with EBT tokens.
 The tokens never expire and can be used at any future market day.